John Holdzkom: Pittsburgh Pirates

 On June 24, 2014, Holdzkom was acquired by the Pittsburgh Pirates organization and assigned to the Double-A Altoona Curve.
 After posting 6.0 scoreless innings in Altoona, Holdzkom was promoted to the Triple-A Indianapolis Indians, where he recorded a 2.49 ERA in 18 appearances.
 Holdzkom was called up to the majors for the first time on September 2, 2014, and debuted against the St. Louis Cardinals in the 8th inning, striking out the side.
 Holdzkom made nine relief appearances for the Pirates in 2014, striking out 14 batters in nine innings pitched, sporting a 2.00 ERA on the year.
 He also pitched in the 2014 National League Wild Card Game against the San Francisco Giants.

 Holdzkom did not make a major league appearances for the Pirates in 2015, spending the year split between the Low-A West Virginia Black Bears and Indianapolis, and pitched to a cumulative 2.96 ERA with 30 strikeouts in 23 appearances between the two teams.
 On April 3, 2016, Holdzkom was designated for assignment by the Pirates.
 He was released by the organization on April 11.

 Chicago White Sox

 On April 19, 2016, Holdzkom signed a minor league contract with the Chicago White Sox organization.
-Holdzkom made 1 appearances for the rookie ball AZL White Sox before suffering an injury and missing the remainder of the season.
-On November 7, 2016, he elected free agency.
+Holdzkom made one appearance for the rookie–level Arizona League White Sox before suffering an injury and missing the remainder of the season.
+He elected free agency following the season on November 7.